tmychow/tmychow.github.io/_posts/2020-08-05-$15-minimum-wage.md

 [^G]: [Azar, Berry and Marinescu 2019](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3456277)
 [^C]: [Dal Bó, Finan and Rossi 2013](https://eml.berkeley.edu/~ffinan/Finan_StateCap.pdf)

-The consequence is that a minimum wage might not cause any disemployment effects, since the wages being paid are currently depressed what a competitive equilibrium would produce due to monopsony power.
+The consequence is that a minimum wage might not cause any disemployment effects, since the wages being paid are currently depressed below what a competitive equilibrium would produce due to monopsony power.

 **What does the empirical work on minimum wages say?**